German Braided Bread with Poppy Seed Recipe

 Knead the dough briefly, then roll it out into a 60 by 50 cm (or 24 by 20 inch) rectangle.
 Spread on the poppy seed filling.
 Fold the long side in half, creating a 30 by 50 cm (or 12 by 20 inch) rectangle with the filling in the middle.

 Cut into 3 long strips and braid with the poppy seed filling facing out or up.
 Fold under the ends to achieve a more consistent braid look and stretch out and push together any sections that need it.
 Place onto a baking sheet covered with parchment paper or reusable silicone baking mats.
-Cover loosely with a clean linen towel and allow to rest in a warm spot for half an hour.
-In the meantime, preheat the oven.
+Cover loosely with a clean linen towel and allow to rest in a warm spot for 30 minutes.

 egg